Kuvana~Coban Kopegi

 *On the K Locus, you find dominant Black and also a sort of 'Stuttering' mutation of dominant Black-called Brindle.

-These forms of black can be avoided absolutly in a foundation genepool, smply by just choosing not to import dogs that exhibit this type of black in their coats., or promote the gene by intentioanally adding it to your genepool.
+These forms of black can be avoided absolutly in a foundation genepool, simply by just choosing not to import dogs that exhibit this type of black in their coats., or promote the gene by intentioanally adding it to your genepool.

 For many decade, people avoided importing brindles, and until recently, have avoided importing any black dogs. while these choices understanably personal, others may be misinformed and unaware that black exists in the genetics of the Native Working Anatolians in various dominant and recessive forms.
 These choices have resulted in the breed standard being overruled with personal beliefs or preferences, which are prejudicial to the gene pool and historical accuracy.